lief-project/LIEF/doc/sphinx/tutorials/07_pe_resource.rst

 07 - PE Resources
 -----------------

-This tutorial gives an overview of the resource structure in a PE file and how they can be manipulated using LIEF
+This tutorial provides an overview of the resource structure in a PE file and explains how to manipulate it using LIEF.

-Scripts and materials are available here: `materials <https://github.com/lief-project/tutorials/tree/master/07_PE_resource>`_

-By Romain Thomas - `@rh0main <https://twitter.com/rh0main>`_

 ------

-Unlike **ELF** and **Mach-O** formats, **PE** enables to embed *resources* (icons, images, raw, dialog ...) within an executable or a DLL.
+Unlike the **ELF** and **Mach-O** formats, **PE** enables embedding *resources* (icons, images, dialogs, etc.) within an executable or a DLL.

-These resources are usually located in the ``.rsrc`` section but this is not an absolute rule.
+These resources are usually located in the ``.rsrc`` section, but this is not an absolute rule.

-To retrieve the section in which resources are located, one can use the :attr:`~lief.PE.DataDirectory.section` attribute of the associated :class:`~lief.PE.DataDirectory`
+To retrieve the section where resources are located, you can use the :attr:`~lief.PE.DataDirectory.section` attribute of the associated :class:`~lief.PE.DataDirectory`:

 .. code-block:: python